Want to know some easy ways to save money this winter? Check out these super awesome cold weather hacks to stay warm this winter!

 If you’re still cold, it could be that you don’t have enough clothes on!

-Dressing in layers or even adding a blanket on top of yourself can save you from having to turn up the thermostat.
+Dressing in extra layers or even adding a blanket on top of yourself can save you from having to turn up the thermostat.

 6. Make sure your doors and windows are sealed well

-A drafty door or window will keep your home from being that cozy warm temperature you’ve dreamed of!
+A drafty door or window will keep your home from being that cozy, warm temperature you’ve dreamed of!

 Make sure that you seal those drafty places before it starts getting cold.